danielsaidi/MockingKit/README.md

 * Web site: [danielsaidi.com](http://www.danielsaidi.com)

+## Acknowledgements

+Mock 'n' Roll is based on [Stubber][Stubber], but has its completely separate code base.
+While Stubber uses global functions (which requires you to empty the execution store every now and then), Mock 'n' Roll moves the mock logic to the a specific `Mock` class, which means that any recorded exeuctions are automatically cleared when the mock class is disposed.
+Mock 'n' Roll also adds some features, like optional and void result support.

 ## License

-MockNRoll is available under the MIT license.
-See LICENSE file for more info.
+Mock 'n' Roll is available under the MIT license.
+See the [LICENSE][License] file for more info.

 [Carthage]: https://github.com/Carthage